NickRobin23/Lockpick-Minigame/README.md

 # Lockpicking Minigame for FiveM

 Welcome to the **Lockpicking Minigame** resource for FiveM!
-Inspired by the rhythm-based gameplay of Osu!, this engaging minigame challenges players to quickly click circles that appear on the right side of the screen.
+Inspired by ProdigyRP!, this engaging minigame challenges players to quickly click circles that appear on the right side of the screen.
 It’s perfect for adding an interactive and skill-based mechanic to your server.

 ---